Eska Introduction, Overview, History, Contact Information, etc.

 Page Under Development

 The Eska Outboard motor was manufactured from 1961 to 1987 in Dubuque, Iowa.
 Motors were sold under numerous brand names.
-Most all Department Stores, Hardware Stores and some Auto Parts Stores sold these outboards, at some point in time.
+Most all Department Stores, Hardware Stores and some Auto Parts Stores sold these outboards, at one time or another.
 Some were sold under the Eska name and some under a private brand.
 The Power Heads were all manufactured by Tecumseh (Tec) Engines.
 These Power Heads were all Air Cooled, except the 9.9 through 15 horsepower Twin Cylinders.
 Most all of the Eska outboards had water cooled exhaust columns using rubber impeller pumps.

 Hard core parts for these outboards are getting more difficult to find as time goes on.
-Many older outboards used common Ignition and Carburetor venders for that period.
+Many older outboards used common Ignition and Carburetor vendors for that period.

 More from www.discount-marine-parts.com.